Convert PDFs into editable Word and G Doc files – without a PDF converter!

 How to convert PDF file to editable Word and Google Doc text.

-I’ve tried it a few times to see if it’d save me the faff of copying and pasting all the content over.
-But it just copies across the PDF icon and file name.
+I’ve tried it a few times to see if it’d save me the faff of copying and pasting all the content over, but it just copies across the PDF icon and file name.

 Around half of the proofreading I do is in PDF format.
 I don’t just proofread the writing, you see.
 I check the artwork for continuity in layout and style as well, so the whole document is both smooth to read and look at.
+(You don’t want design issues to distract your readers away from the message either.)

 Before I work on the PDF, I use Word to run a whole bunch of checks for issues that I then mark up as annotations on the PDF.
 I look for details that slip through, such as whether there are any spaces before punctuation.
-I run macros to check for common issues like duplicated words.
+I search using wildcards then run macros to check for common issues like duplicated words.
 And to run all these preliminary checks, I copy the content from PDF and paste it into Word.

 It works just fine, but there’s an even easier way.
 It’s the way that I’d originally tried but didn’t think was possible.